victor-infosec/conference/2018/README.md

  - Atypical vulnerabilities
  - Spel injection
  - Introduction into browser hacking

+#### main stage

+- Diffing C source codes to binaries
+- Issues in Node.js Desktop applications (hypster_mode_ON in development)
+- Vulnerability in compiler leads to stealth backdoor in software
+- Ways to automate testing Linux kernel exploits
+- Ntlm Relay Reloaded: Attack methods you do not know
+- ELF execution in Linux RAM
+- Unveiling the cloak: A behind-the-scenes look at what happens when you click that link
+- Automated approach to the analysis of network devices security
+- SD-WAN Internet Census
+- Redis post-exploitation
+- Reveal the unseen: Getting access to sensitive data with graphic file editing libraries
+- Who owned your code: Attack surfaces against Git web servers used by thousands of developers

 ## POC 2018 (Korea)
  - Denis Kolegov, Oleg Broslavsky, “WebGoat.SDWAN.Net in Depth”